zio/zio-dynamodb/docs/reference/hi-level-api/crud-operations/put.md

 def put[A: Schema](tableName: String, a: A): DynamoDBQuery[A, Option[A]] = ???
 ```

-The `put` operation is used to insert or replace an item in a table and can be combined
+The `put` operation is used to insert or replace an item in a table.

 ```scala
 for {